Better PCB Routing - Highlight Nets

 Regardless how many PCBs I design, I always find myself having to regularly review network paths on schematics layer and trace routes on PCBs.
 The complexity reminds me of a maze where only one path is the right one for a particular network.
 It is imperative that all the connections are accurate as errors made here will come back to haunt you later in the form of redesigns.

 The best way to ensure network accuracy is by isolating it so that each connection can be visually verified and edited, if necessary.
-Without a robust software design tool, creating and editing schematics and PCB footprint can be quite difficult and time-consuming.
+Without a robust software design tool, creating and editing schematic and PCB footprint data can be quite difficult and time-consuming.
 On the other hand, with the right PCB design software, functionality and capabilities the design process can be greatly simplified and the time required to generate design files significantly reduced.

 Altium Designer® is a robust unified design environment for creating schematics and PCBs.
-This software package is designed to simplify the functional design tasks so that the hardest part of the process is the creative aspect, which lies with each individual designer.
+This software package is designed to simplify the functional data heavy tasks so the primary part of the process is the creative aspect, which lies with each individual designer.
 One of the capabilities that facilitate this for the designer is the ability to isolate and evaluate individual networks for accuracy.
 Highlighting nets will help you simplify your schematic and PCB design.
 In Altium Designer, there are multiple options that enable you to leverage this capability to simplify the verification of connections and circuit paths and make sure that the design you send to your manufacturer accurately reflects the printed circuit board you need built.